HMS Echo (H87): 2011–2020

 February 2012 saw Echo visit the Seychelles to take part in anti-piracy training with the Seychelles Coast Guard.
 The visit included a stop in the capital Victoria.
 On 16 August 2012 the ship returned to Devonport after almost a year and a half away.
 In this time she had been in the Middle and Far East, and had fired on a suspected Somali pirate vessel.

 In July 2013 Echo was in the central Mediterranean surveying the approaches to the ports of Tripoli and Khoms on the coast of Libya to improve Admiralty charts of the area.
 She was looking for wrecks that might be hazards to shipping.
 In ten days she found the wrecks of one ocean liner, two merchant ships, one landing craft, two fishing vessels, two barges and two large sunken pontoons.
 She also found at least half a dozen lost shipping containers.
 The landing craft is believed to be the Libyan Navy Ibn Qis, which was burnt out on exercise in 1978.

 On 20 March 2014 Echo was in the Persian Gulf when redeployed to an area around 2400 km south west of Perth, Western Australia, to join the search for the missing Malaysia Airlines Flight 370, in response to a request by the Australian authorities to the British Ministry of Defence.
 Prior to this, she was midway through an 18-month deployment "to improve charts used by seafarers throughout the world".
 According to the ship's programme, she was next to be conducting hydrographic surveying in the Gulf until her return to the UK later on in 2014.

 As of January 2016, Echo was operating in UK waters on fishery protection duties while was deployed to the Caribbean.
 Echo departed Devonport on 4 November 2016 to relieve Enterprise on migrant patrol in the Mediterranean.

 On 21 November 2018, the UK defence secretary announced Echo would deploy to the Black Sea in 2019 for a freedom of navigation manoeuvre in support of Ukraine.
 On 21 December, she was visited by Defence Secretary Gavin Williamson in the port of Odesa.

 2021–2022

 In May 2022, Echo was reported to have been reduced to low readiness/reserve status.
 Echo was decommissioned at Portsmouth Naval Base on 30 June 2022.

+Final fate

+Talks about using Echo as a Harbour Training Ship to replace HMS Bristol took place around 2024.
+As of 2026, the future of Echo was described as "uncertain" by Navy Lookout.